List of Trixie Belden books: Original six written by Julie Campbell Tatham

 Jim Frayne ran away at the end of The Secret of the Mansion, but later his great-uncle's lawyer showed up, revealing that Jim inherited half a million dollars and is going to be removed from his abusive stepfather's custody.
 Trixie and Honey set off in the Wheelers' trailer with Honey's governess Miss Trask to find their missing friend.
 They decide to check the boys' camps upstate since Jim mentioned getting a job there, but he always seems to be one step ahead of them.

-On the trip, Trixie and Honey are faced with a strange and poor family in a luxurious trailer; family's missing daughter; Mrs. Smith, a fat and motherly woman who's missing her locket; a trailer-robbing ring; and two suspicious workers at their trailer camp who may be involved.
+On the trip, Trixie and Honey are faced with a strange and poor family in a luxurious trailer; the family's missing daughter; Mrs. Smith, a fat and motherly woman who's missing her locket; a trailer-robbing ring; and two suspicious workers at their trailer camp who may be involved.
 Trixie knows that the mysteries are tied together and the answer lies in the nearby forest.

 At the end of the book, Honey's parents return.
 Honey runs to her mother and gives her a hug, something she has never done before.
 Her mother forgets her own shyness and hugs her daughter back.
 Jim is adopted by the Wheeler family, giving Honey an older brother.
 Jim tells Trixie that he is in charge now, but Trixie tells him to wait for her older brothers, Mart and Brian, to get back from camp.